natcap/invest/doc/decision-records/ADR-0005-SDR-Weighted-Mean-of-Proportional-Flow.md

 use of the Quinn et al. (1991) Multiple Flow Direction algorithm in order to calculate the unit contributing area.
-Since SAGA uses D8 for their LS Factor calculations it does not make sense to directly adopt Desmet & Govers' formulation and instead give users a choice of how they would like to estimate the unit contributing area.
+Since SAGA uses D8 for their LS Factor calculations it does not make sense to directly adopt Desmet & Govers' formulation in that context.
+It does make sense to instead give users a choice of how they would like to estimate the unit contributing area.

-Functionally, our MFD formulation appears to be conceptually similar, if not identical, to that of Quinn et al. (1991) (more careful comparison required), so we very likely could include Desmet & Govers' unit contributing area calculations into the MFD version of SDR if we wanted to.
+Our MFD formulation appears to be conceptually similar, if not identical, to that of Quinn et al. (1991) although a more careful comparison is required.
+As a result, we very likely could include Desmet & Govers' unit contributing area calculations into the MFD version of SDR if we wanted to.
 Further work would be needed to adapt Desmet & Govers' unit contributing area to work with D8 flow direction and to document these changes in the InVEST User's Guide.

 ## Conclusions